From BR Bullpen

-He began in the minors in 1935, playing third base for Greenwood and hitting .326.
-Thereafter he was primarily a first baseman, and in 1936 he hit 35 home runs with a .326 average for Huntington.
+He began in the minors in 1935, playing third base for the Greenwood Chiefs of the East Dixie League and hitting .326.
+Thereafter he was primarily a first baseman, and in 1936 he hit 35 home runs with a .326 average for the Huntington Red Birds of the Middle Atlantic League.
 That earned him a shot at the majors in September.

 Short time in the majors

 Alston was a first baseman with the St Louis Cardinals in the 1936 season.
 He played in his only major league game on September 27th, as a substitute for future Hall of Famer Johnny Mize, who had earlier been ejected from the game.
 Alston struck out in his only major league at bat.
 He later claimed that immediately before striking out, he hit a long fly ball that landed barely foul; had it been fair, his career could have taken an altogether different turn.